Is Home Warranty Tax Deductible? What Homeowners and Landlords Need to Know

 Don't Confuse These Two

-A home warranty deductible (the service call fee you pay per visit) is different from a tax deduction.
+A home warranty deductible (the service call fee you pay per visit, averaging $108 in 2026) is different from a tax deduction.
 Neither the annual premium nor the per-visit service fee is tax deductible for a primary residence.

 Compare Home Warranty Options in Ohio